C.3 General Academic Petitions

 Late or Retroactive Withdrawal from One or More Courses

-The final deadline for dropping one or more courses is the end of the 12th week of classes or its equivalent for a given semester.
+The final deadline for dropping one or more courses is the end of the 12th week of classes or its equivalent for a given term.
 To officially drop a course the student must process a drop form through the Registration Department or drop through Web registration and secure a Registration Confirmation as proof of having dropped.
 This 12-week time period is considered generous.
 CAPP will entertain petitions for exceptions to the drop deadline when the student has documented extenuating circumstances or the student was unable to evaluate his or her level of performance prior to the drop deadline.

 Withdrawal petitions based on medical reasons require accompanying documentation from the student’s physician.
 It is assumed that such requests will usually involve a complete withdrawal from all classes.
 If the request involves less than cancellation of the whole academic program, a complete explanation must be provided of courses to be dropped or retained, plans for completion of the remaining courses and an explanation of why the student’s medical condition allowed completion of some courses but not all.
 In general, if a student is healthy enough to participate in campus activities outside of class, he or she is considered responsible for all courses undertaken.
 In all cases, a petition to drop a course must include a statement from the instructor indicating the quality of work and dates of attendance.